selvasingh/spring-petclinic-angular/README.md

 docker push $REGISTRY/spring-petclinic-angular:latest
 ```

-Deploy to Azure Container Apps
+## Deploy to Azure Spring Cloud

-After building and testing locally with the Dockerfile, you can now deploy the application to Azure Container Apps service.
-Following are the steps needed to deploy to container apps.
+After building and testing locally with the Dockerfile, you can now deploy the application to Azure Spring Cloud service.
+Following are the steps needed to deploy to Azure Spring Cloud.

-### Create Container Apps Environment
-### Prerequisites

 ### Install the CLI and extensions
  [Install](https://docs.microsoft.com/cli/azure/install-azure-cli) the Azure CLI to run CLI reference commands.